Healthy Homes Assessment Napier South

 Napier South Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required throughout Napier South and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory throughout Napier South and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records of their the conformance to each Healthy Homes Standard that apply or will apply to their rental properties.
+• Property managers and landlords are required to keep records that prove conformance with the Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.

-• Private landlords and property managers are required to ensure their rental properties comply with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes